A quote can look tidy on the surface and still carry a lot of risk underneath.

 Useful next reads for builders

-If parts of the job are still unclear, it is worth reading why some jobs are too vague to price properly from drawings alone and how builders can keep quotes moving when site work takes over.
+If parts of the job are still unclear, it is worth reading why some jobs are too vague to price properly from drawings alone, how builders can keep quotes moving when site work takes over and the wider guide to writing a quote for building work.
+For the commercial structure behind the quote, see how to price a job properly.

 Use the route that fits the job.
-Upload plans if the project needs fuller review, or use Quick Quote when you already know what estimating help you want.
+Upload plans if the project needs fuller review, or use Quick Quote when you are ready to book professional estimating work for a live quote or tender.